BREASTFEEDING/CHESTFEEDING WITH MATERNAL/PARENTAL HEALTH CONDITIONS

 4. Peer support from others with similar disabilities

-Mothers with disabilities spend longer in hospital, and those with mental health and learning disabilities receive more postnatal midwife contact so there is ample opportunity to provide intensive breastfeeding support.
+Mothers with disabilities spend longer in hospital, and those with mental health and learning disabilities receive more postnatal midwife contact so there is ample opportunity to provide intensive breastfeeding/chestfeeding support.

 1. Lack of flexibility and understanding from breastfeeding supporters, or lack of support offered

-2. Concerns over whether breastfeeding was safe for the infant - because of maternal medication, or whether it was safe for the mother - for example concern over osteoporosis in existing bone disease
+2. Concerns over whether breastfeeding was safe for the infant - because of maternal medication, or whether it was safe for the parent - for example concern over osteoporosis in existing bone disease

 3. Physical difficulties with positioning and attachment due to the limitations of the disability